Grammy Award milestones: Youngest winners

-LeAnn Rimes is the youngest individual Grammy winner and the youngest to win Best New Artist.

 The Peasall Sisters are the youngest Grammy winners, when they were credited artists on the O Brother, Where Art Thou? soundtrack, which won Album of the Year in 2002.
-Blue Ivy Carter is the youngest individually credited winner.
-She was 9 years old when she won her first award in 2021 after she was credited on her mother Beyoncé's song "Brown Skin Girl", released in 2019.
-LeAnn Rimes is the youngest individual winner.
-She was 14 years old when she won her first two awards in 1997.
-She was also the first country artist to win the Best New Artist Grammy.
+Aura V is the youngest individual winner.
+She was 8 years old when she won her first award in 2026.
+At age 18, Billie Eilish became the youngest artist to win every Big 4 award.